 To encourage parental responsibility, the Office of Child Support Services establishes paternity of children, establishes court orders for financial and medical support, modifies or changes the order when appropriate, and vigorously enforces support orders.
 The Office of Child Support Services promotes the emotional involvement of both parents in the life of the child by working with other state agencies, community groups, schools and hospitals.

 There are two parents in every child support case.
 One is the custodial parent, the one who lives with the child and has the primary day-to-day responsibility and who is entitled to receive child support for the care of the child.
 And the other is the non-custodial parent who may have visitation, or joint custody of the child and who is obligated to pay child support.

 Remember: your child has the right to support and you have the right to the services this office provides.
 All the services described on this site are available to you.

 We hope the information here will help you find your way along the child support road.
 Keep in mind: Child support is more than just money.
 If you would like more information, please contact the support office at 401-458-4400 and have available your Case ID and PIN number.
 That is all you need to gather important information about your case.

 Effective January 30, 2018, the Rhode Island Child Support Rules and Regulations were finalized and filed with the Secretary of State's Office.
-These regulations are available on our website.

 The Rhode Island strategic plan is based on the National Child Support Enforcement Strategic Pan.
 This plan incorporates Rhode Island procedures and laws in it.
 It acts as a roadmap for Rhode Island providing a set of updated objectives and related strategies.